themagicalmammal/howtolinux/docs/guide/apps/browsers.md

 :::

-It's a bit complicated on Void you have to follow this:

-::: details
+::: details Install Librewolf on Void
 You can install Librewolf on Void Linux using xbps-src, which is Void's package building tool.

 1. Next, create a working directory for building the package: